Consumer medicine information

 * Includes the following preferred terms: Pancreatitis, Pancreatitis acute#, and Pancreatitis chronic.

-** Includes the following preferred terms: Injection site haematoma, Injection site erythema, Injection site pain, Injection site swelling and Injection site haemorrhage.
+*** Includes the following preferred terms: Injection site haematoma, Injection site erythema, Injection site pain, Injection site swelling, Injection site haemorrhage, Injection site induration (unknown), Injection site inflammation (unknown), Injection site pruritus (unknown), Injection site rash (unknown), Injection site urticaria (unknown), and Injection site warmth (unknown).

 Immunogenicity.